 1. Easy sign up process

 No credit card details are required at this stage.
-All you need is an email ID; create your username and you are go to go!
-The whole process is a no-brainer.
+All you need is an email address; create your username and you are go to go!
+The whole process is a no-brainer and easy to use.

 2. Clean interface